erred/w/src/blog/2019-12-26-chaos-communication-congress-0.md

 --- title
 Chaos Communication Congress Day 0
 --- description
-day nil
+36c3 day nil
 --- main

-### _Chaos_ Communication Congress
+### 36th _Chaos_ Communication Congress

-Apparently an annual meetup of the weird and wonderful.
+36c3 (CCC) is apparently an annual meetup of the weird and wonderful.

 Lots of _hackers_,
 in the broadest definitions of the word.